 You always wanted to keep dairy goats.
-You wanted your own fresh and free goat milk, goat cheese, goat milk yogurt and maybe even goat meat, and not have to worry about antibiotics and hormones in the milk.
+You wanted your own fresh—and free—goat milk, goat cheese, goat milk yogurt and maybe even goat meat without having to worry about antibiotics and hormones in the milk.

-We will share with you over the next few blogs things we wish we would have known before getting into dairy goats.
-We hope our experiences will help you whether you just have two or fifty goats.
-We are not perfect, we are not veterinarians, and we definitely still have a lot to learn, but if we can help you avoid some of the mistakes we made, we have achieved our goal of keeping not just ours, but your dairy goats healthy and happy as well.
-Here are the eight parts to this blog series, and today we will start with Part 1 (please see the end of this post for subsequent parts).
+In this blog series, we share with you things we wish we would have known before getting into dairy goats.
+We hope our experiences will help you, whether you have two or fifty goats.
+We are not perfect, we are not veterinarians, and we definitely still have a lot to learn, but if we can help you avoid some of the mistakes we made, we have achieved our goal of keeping not just ours, but your dairy goats healthy and happy, as well.
+There are eight parts to this blog series, and today we will start with Part 1 (please see the end of this post for subsequent parts).

 2. Baby goats are kids.
 Males are bucks, females are does.
 Neutered males are wethers.